janpeuker/awesome-tech-roles/README.md

 - [Taking a DevRel approach to developer onboarding](https://github.com/readme/guides/community-engagement) - Sonia John in GitHub&apos;s ReadME on how to use ideas from DevRel for onboarding all engineers (nice list of references in the end).
 - [The radiating circles of Developer Experience Architecture](https://dx.tips/circles) - A philosphical model by Temporal going from Tech Writing to DevOps coving different types of developer community needs.
 - [Welcome to the Golden Age of Developer Advocacy](https://dev.to/stripe/welcome-to-the-golden-age-of-developer-advocacy-51fe) - Insights from Stripe into DevRel since the pandemic with a lot of links to further resources and people.
+- [What is a Developer Experience Team](https://leaddev.com/productivity-eng-velocity/what-developer-experience-team) - Great overview by Abi Noda comparing the mission statements for DX in many tech firms like Slack, Stripe Google etc.
 - [What is DX?](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) - Good summary of Developer Experience (DX).
 - [Why am I a Developer Advocate?](https://twitter.com/kelseyhightower/status/808436229851090945) - Kelsey Hightower explaining DevRel as the CTO of a product.
 - [Working in Public](https://nadiaeghbal.com/oss/) - Nadia Eghbal&apos;s book "Working in Public" became an instant classic, this is a resource collection of her research, in particular the roles of maintainers in Open-Source projects.